 Before coming to CMU, Borrelli was the head coach at Lake Superior State for five seasons.
 He compiled a 46-25-1 record and led the Lakers to five top-20 finishes in the NCAA Division II Championships from 1986-91.

 The Lakers won NCAA Division II Mideast Regional titles in 1987 and in 1991.
 LSSU won the Great Lakes Intercollegiate Athletic Conference (GLIAC) championship in 1991, and Borrelli was named GLIAC Coach of the Year.
 In five seasons at Lake Superior State, Borrelli produced 17 All-Americans, 26 Division II national qualifiers, and two national finalists.

 Borrelli was an assistant at Clemson University for two years from 1984-86.
 He earned a master's degree in education administration and supervision from Clemson in 1987.

-Borrelli was a standout wrestler at The Citadel, where he was a four-year letterwinner from 1975-79, finishing witha 58-27-2 career record.
-He twice earned the Bulldogs' Most Outstanding Wrestler award.
+Borrelli was a standout wrestler at The Citadel, where he was a four-year letterwinner from 1975-79, finishing with a 58-27-2 career record.
+He twice earned the program’s Most Outstanding Wrestler award.
 He graduated in 1979 with a bachelor of science degree in physical education.